paulusss/demo/readme3.md

 # first title

-learn git and githob from bandung to tassikmalaja
+learn git and githob from bandung to tassikmalaja lewat jalan rusak